FOSS-GCEK/Hacktoberfest/README.md

 2. To create a database of basic and interesting programs that beginners can take a look at.
 3. To create a list of FOSS enthusiasts of GCEK

-*Please submit a pull request only if you're a student of GCEK.
+*Please submit a pull request only if you're a **student of GCEK**.
 Other pull requests will not be accepted.*

 ## Steps:
 1. Fork this repo